cmartinezal/Basic-REST-API/README.md

 ## Authorization Endpoints

-Authorization based in OAuth 2.0.<br>
+The authorization is based in OAuth 2.0.<br>
-The access token is required to access to user secured enpoints.<br>
+The access token is required to access to users secured enpoints.<br>
 The refresh token exists to enable authorization servers to use short lifetimes for access tokens without needing to involve the user when the token expires.

 <img width="1448" alt="Screenshot 2023-01-27 at 14 50 26" src="https://user-images.githubusercontent.com/84383847/215026384-c64327d2-fb73-4b64-a6c7-f76bcb9d3bc6.png">